Buddy's Beer Garden

-It was the first of five cartoons directed by Earl Duvall, here credited as "Duval", at Warner Bros.
-Cartoons, and one of only three Buddy shorts directed by him.
+It was the first of five cartoons directed by Earl Duvall, here credited as "Duval", and one of only three Buddy shorts directed by him.
 Musical direction was by Norman Spencer.

-Tashlin who used the pseudonym Tish-Tash on the cartoon, first used that pen name in the 1933 film Hook and Ladder Hokum.
-It was around this time that he met Leon Schlesinger, who offered him a job as an animator in California.
-Tashlin, who was only twenty years old at the time left for Los Angeles, and started his career with the cartoon studio at Warner Bros..
+It was also the first short with involvement from Francis von Taschlein, who was credited under his pseudonym Tish Tash, which he adopted due to anti-German sentiment; he first used that pen name in the 1933 film Hook and Ladder Hokum, and would eventually adopt the better-known pseudonym Frank Tashlin.